eranzaksh/GitOps_Project/README.md

-# 🚀 GitOps Project for Bank Leumi
+# GitOps Project for Bank Leumi

-Welcome to the **GitOps Project**, designed to dynamically create and manage Kubernetes resources for Bank Leumi using Terraform and GitOps principles.
-This project ensures efficient CI/CD pipelines, monitoring, and ingress management.
+Designed to dynamically create and manage Kubernetes resources using Terraform and GitOps principles.
+This project ensures efficient CI/CD pipelines, monitoring, accessing web app with HTTPS protocol and ingress management.

 ---

-## 🌟 Features
+## Features
 This project leverages **Terraform** to provision and manage the following infrastructure:
 - **VPC**: Dynamically creates VPC with private and public subnets.
 - **Amazon EKS**: Deploys an EKS cluster with: